jjenkov/pde-pdl-specification/pde-specification.md

     29   00 01   XX XX XX XX ...    # A bytes field with 2 length bytes (0 and 1 in little endian
                                     # => 0100 as hex number => 256 in decimal) and the XX'es
                                     # represents the value bytes (there should be 256 in total
-                                    # - because that is what the length bytes say).
+                                    # - because that is what the length bytes say - but this example
+                                    # only shows 4 value bytes).